In this article on dementia clocks, we will explain

 – Bear in mind that people react differently to different products and what might suit one person might not suit another.

-– It is important to choose a product that suits the individual and their situation.
+– It is important to choose a product that suits the individual and their situation, particularly for those with memory loss.

 On the market you will find many clocks for dementia and Alzheimer’s patients.